JonasComlita/Unit/README.md

 ### Occupation Rules
 - Players must move friendly home corner vertices that are at the force cap of 10 to an empty vertex.
-- Players can not place a piece on a home corner that is occupied by the opponent.
+- Players can not place a piece on their home corner that is occupied by the opponent.

 ### Force
 - The strength of an occupied stack, used for combat.